-Join Andy Needham for an in-depth discussion in this video How to use the exercise files, part of After Effects: Creating a Mobile App Interface.
+Join Andy Needham for an in-depth discussion in this video How to use the exercise files, part of Creating a Mobile App Interface in After Effects.

 - [Voiceover] If you have access to the exercise files for this course, you can download them to your desktop, as I've done here.
 Inside the Exercise Files folder, you'll find another set of folders that correspond to the different chapters that have exercise files in them.
 As we go through the course, just simply open up a chapter folder and the file name that you see on screen.
 That way, you can follow along with me, step by step, with the exact same files that I'm using.
 If you're viewing this course on a mobile device, a set-top device, or your membership doesn't provide access to the exercise files, that's okay.